-- Category 1: Viking Bay, as the main pleasure beach, with close proximity to Broadstairs town centre. - Category 2: Stone Bay, Louisa Bay, Dumpton Gap, Joss Bay, and Botany Bay, as leisure beaches but with modest facilities including refreshment kiosks and seasonal toilets, to provide for users without detracting from the unspoilt and undeveloped appearance of the Bay. - Category 3: Kingsgate Bay , where the emphasis is on maintaining the bay's natural beauty and discouraging any form of intensive use. - Category 4: Residential areas stretching between the leisure bays and enjoying sea views and a cliff-side location, including the Eastern2 and Western Esplanades running from Viking Bay to King George VI Memorial Park, and up to and including the North Foreland Estate. - Category 5: Stretches of coastline that are predominantly underdeveloped, running between North Foreland and Joss Bay , and Joss Bay to Whiteness.
+- Category 4: Residential areas stretching between the leisure bays and enjoying sea views and a cliff-side location, including the Eastern and Western Esplanades running from Viking Bay to King George VI Memorial Park, and up to and including the North Foreland Estate. - Category 5: Stretches of coastline that are predominantly underdeveloped, running between North Foreland and Joss Bay , and Joss Bay to Whiteness.